Ghosn seen on security camera leaving Tokyo home alone: media

 Ghosn said on Thursday through the Paris-based agency handling his public relations that he organised his dramatic escape from bail in Japan alone and that his family had nothing to do with his escape.

-The circumstances of Ghosn's Hollywood-like flight from Japan are still unclear, amid colourful reports that he hid in a musical instrument case -- denied by his entourage.

-On Thursday, Kyodo News quoted an associate of Ghosn, Imad Ajami, as claiming the tycoon was helped by two private security operatives who pretended to be part of a music band for a Christmas party.
+According to Japan's Kyodo news agency, Ghosn was smuggled out with the help of two private security operatives who pretended to be part of a group of musicians for a Christmas party at his residence.

-But speaking to AFP on Friday, Ajami said this scenario was "speculation."

-"I don't know how he left" Japan, Ajami said in a phone interview, adding that he had had no direct contact with Ghosn since he left Japan.
+Quoting a Lebanese consultant in Tokyo, Kyodo said Ghosn hid in an instrument case before boarding a private jet -- a scenario a member of Ghosn's entourage has previously denied.

 Interpol, the international police cooperation body, has issued a "red notice" for Ghosn's arrest in the wake of him fleeing Japan, while Turkey announced it was holding seven individuals in connection with his escape.